A Manifesto for Independence

 There are as many reasons why an author – whether they’ve been previously published or are just starting out – might choose to self-publish as there are authors.
 But, here are some of the common ones:

-With the exception of folks who are only publishing for themselves or family and friends – in other words, not looking to make a profit – all of the above doesn’t mean we’re completely ignoring the publishing industry at large.
-While profit and popularity are themselves on a sliding scale of importance for every author (everyone defines success differently), a significant portion of authors are still treating their book like a business: they’re conducting market research, performing some version of cost-benefit analysis, and cultivating a certain image for their chosen audience.
+With the exception of folks who are only publishing for themselves or family and friends, all of the above doesn’t mean we’re completely ignoring the publishing industry at large.
+While profit and popularity are themselves on a sliding scale of importance for every author, a significant portion of authors are still treating their book like a business: they’re conducting market research, performing some version of cost-benefit analysis, and cultivating a certain image for their chosen audience.
 In other words, they’re still thinking of their reader at the end of the day.

-Inevitably, this means that self-publishing is full of challenges – it can be a trial-and-error journey at times, and we do not undertake it because it’s easy – but its rewards can be incredibly fulfilling.
+Inevitably, both of these things mean that self-publishing is full of challenges.
+It can be a trial-and-error journey at times, and we do not undertake it because it’s easy, but its rewards can be incredibly fulfilling.

 What About You?

 I chose to self-publish for a mix of the reasons listed above.
-I like having more control and working to my own timetable, but honestly, I also enjoy learning all of the ins and outs!
-Which isn’t to say it can’t be frustrating at times, or that I haven’t needed help or made mistakes – and it definitely needs a different hat to the one I wear as a writer – but by and large, the pros have outweighed the cons.
+I like having more control and to work to my own timetable, but honestly, I also enjoy learning all of the ins and outs!
+This isn’t to say it can’t be frustrating at times, or that I haven’t needed help or made mistakes – and it definitely needs a different hat to the one I wear as a writer – but by and large, the pros have outweighed the cons.

 By far one of the biggest blessings to choosing this route has been the gratification of building my readership from the ground up.
 I feel much more in tune with my readers this way, and better-able to form lasting relationships – which, to me, was what writing was all about in the first place.